Coherent sheaves and quantum Coulomb branches I: tilting bundles from integrable systems: Introduction

 Bezrukavnikov and Kaledin have developed a general theory of quantizations of algebraic varieties in arbitrary characteristic \cite{BK04a,BKpos} and Kaledin showed that this theory can be applied to construct tilting generators on symplectic resolutions of singularities \cite{KalDEQ}.
-Kaledin's theory is very powerful, but not very concrete from the perspective of a representation theorist.
-In particular, this work shows that the category of coherent sheaves on a conic symplectic resolution is derived equivalent to the category of modules over an algebra $A$ (actually to many different algebras, one for each choice of a quantization parameter), but in any particular case, this algebra is quite challenging to calculate.
-Our goal in this paper is to develop Kaledin's theory as explicitly as possible in the case of Coulomb branches and in particular to describe this algebra $A$.
-We will show: \begin{itheorem} Any BFN Coulomb branch with a BFN resolution has an explicit combinatorially presented non-commutative resolution of singularities $\gls{A}$.
-The category $D^b(A\mmod)$ is equivalent to the derived category of coherent sheaves on any BFN resolution via an explicit tilting generator. \end{itheorem} For readers who prefer to live in characteristic 0 to characteristic $p$, we should emphasize that the construction of this non-commutative resolution $A$ and its tilting generator have a construction which is characteristic free (that is, over $\Z$); however, we use reduction to characteristic $p$ and comparison to the Bezrukavnikov-Kaledin method to confirm Theorem \ref{th:main}.
+Kaledin's theory is very powerful but not very concrete from the perspective of a representation theorist.
+In particular, this work shows that the category of coherent sheaves on a conic symplectic resolution is derived equivalent to the category of modules over an algebra $A$ (actually to many different algebras, one for each choice of a quantization parameter), defined in \eqref{eq:A-def}.
+In any particular case, this algebra is quite challenging to calculate.
+Our goal in this paper is to develop Kaledin's theory as explicitly as possible in the case of Coulomb branches and, in particular, to describe this algebra $A$.
+We will show: \begin{itheorem} Any BFN Coulomb branch with a BFN resolution has an explicit combinatorially presented noncommutative resolution of singularities $A$.
+The category $D^b(A\mmod)$ is equivalent to the derived category of coherent sheaves on any BFN resolution through an explicit tilting generator. \end{itheorem} For readers who prefer to live in characteristic 0 as opposed to characteristic $p$, we should emphasize that the construction of this noncommutative resolution $A$ and its tilting generator have a construction which is characteristic free (that is, over $\Z$); however, we use reduction to characteristic $p$ and comparison to the Bezrukavnikov-Kaledin method to confirm Theorem \ref{th:main}.
+In fact, our resolution is obtained as the Borel-Moore homology of a variation on the BFN space considered in \cite{BFN}.

 Of course, this theorem is only of interest to a reader who knows some examples of Coulomb branches with BFN resolutions.
-Most interesting come from a quiver gauge theory, that is, the case which leads to Nakajima quiver varieties as Higgs branches.
+The most interesting come from a quiver gauge theory, that is, the case which leads to Nakajima quiver varieties as Higgs branches.
 Following Nakajima's notation, for a quiver $\Gamma$ with vertex set $\vertex$, consider dimension vectors $\Bv,\Bw\colon \vertex\to \Z_{\geq 0}$, and the group and representation